The why stops evaporating between spec and ticket

 PR/FAQ, spec, design notes, tickets, and launch notes all need the same source of truth.

-Forge and Muse help prepare tickets and narrative artifacts for human review.
+Forge and Muse can prepare first-pass tickets and narrative artifacts from shared room context for human review.

 By the time the team is building, someone has to remember why the tradeoff was made.